Skip to content

 Have I mentioned that the R50 includes a color, 10-inch built-in display that is absolutely gorgeous?

-Or that you don’t need any other hardware or software to use the R50, including to play simulator golf?
+Or that you don’t need any other hardware or software to use the Garmin R50 golf simulator, including to play simulator golf?

-Or that (if you pay the relatively modest Home Tee Hero subscription) you can be playing a simulated round of golf with the R50 in less than a minute from turning it on?
+Or that (if you pay for the Home Tee Hero subscription) you can be playing a simulated round in less than a minute?

 One thing I love about the R10 is the included phone mount.
 This is a two-piece clip/mount solution that allows you to attach your phone to something like your golf bag.
 It makes it so that you don’t have to bend over to pick your phone up off the ground or wherever you’ve propped it when you want to review data on the app.
 Considering that you need to use your phone and app to operate the R10, it’s a brilliant feature.